Zhan925/Mask_detection/README.md

 1. Set up the jetson-inference\
 You can set up the jetson-inference following this tutorial https://github.com/dusty-nv/jetson-inference

-2. Get to the right dictory\
+2. Get to the right directory\
 $ cd ~/jetson-inference/python/training/detection/ssd

 3. Install this application and the dependent modules\